-Results 1–10 of 53 for "Psychology Topic"X related to "Overcoming invisibility" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Teens (5)Emotional health (4)Human rights (4) 44 more... [+] Children (3)Disability (3)Ethics (3)Trauma (3)Aging (2)Alzheimer's (2)Law & psychology (2)Parenting (2)Personality (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sleep (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 53 Previous 1 2 3 ...
+Results 1–10 of 53 for "Psychology Topic"X related to "Overcoming invisibility" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Children (3) 46 more... [+] Disability (3)Education (3)Human rights (3)Sport & exercise (3)Trauma (3)Violence (3)Women & men (3)Workplace issues (3)Aging (2)Alzheimer's (2)Environment (2)Ethics (2)Law & psychology (2)Parenting (2)Personality (2)Socioeconomic status (2)Testing issues (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Suicide (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 53 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
 Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic 2.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
 While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 3.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
 Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 4.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 5.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 6.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 7.AngerAnger is an emotion characterized by antagonism toward someone or something.
-It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 8.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 9.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
-Psychology Topic 10.Answers to Your Questions about Psychology and Human RightsPage describes APA position on torture, human trafficking, human rights violations and rights for the mentally ill.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 45 for "Psychology Topic"X related to "Overcoming invisibility"
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 7.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 8.AngerAnger is an emotion characterized by antagonism toward someone or something.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 9.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 10.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 53 for "Psychology Topic"X related to "Overcoming invisibility"